SkylarGill/MoviesBot/README.md

-# Bot Framework MovieDb example
+# Bot Framework Movie DB example

 This is an example of a chatbot utilising the [Microsoft Bot Framework](https://dev.botframework.com/ "Microsoft Bot Framework").